ddiLab/SageAudio/README.md

 # Sage Audio
 Projects, experiments, and examples involving audio processing, analysis, visualization, and classification using machine learning.
-Maintained by Emily Brown.

 ## AudioBasics
 Simple notebooks and scripts that demonstrate various basic tasks in audio processing and visualization.
 01/2021 - 02/2021.